Fight against osteoporosis with naturopathy

 • Development of blood cells (haematopoiesis) in the red bone marrow of flat bones

-Bones are made up of 70% mineral salts, which give them rigidity and firmness, and organic matter including fatty tissue, proteins and biochemical cellular components.
+Bones are made up of 70% mineral salts, which give them rigidity and firmness, and organic matter including adipose tissue, proteins and cellular biochemical components.
 It is therefore important to maintain a constant level of calcium in the blood.
 In fact, when the destruction of bone tissue exceeds its synthesis, bone density decreases.
 The cells of interest are osteoblasts (young bone cells that play a role in bone structure), which are attacked by osteoclasts (destructive cells that lead to bone resorption and destruction in order to recover mineral salts).
-The resulting pathology is osteopenia orosteoporosis.
+The resulting pathology is osteopenia or osteoporosis.

 A naturopathic approach to osteoporosis can offer alternative or complementary ways of managing and preventing the progression of this condition.